Image 1 of 5

 Geshe Wangchen went on to serve for many years as a resident teacher at Jamyang Buddhist Centre London, where he became widely respected for his clear, methodical presentation of the Lam Rim and Buddhist philosophy.
 His teaching style is characterised by precision, structure, and deep faithfulness to the classical texts, while remaining accessible and supportive for Western students.
 Through his sustained teaching activity in the UK and internationally, Geshe-la has played an important role in preserving and transmitting the authentic scholarly and contemplative traditions of Tibetan Buddhism to new generations of practitioners.

-• Part of the intention of this event is to help inspire and raise funds to support the future of the Centre.
+Fundraising - Part of the intention of this event is to help inspire and raise funds to support the future of the Centre.
 If you are in a position to give more generously, your contribution is deeply appreciated.
-Further donations can also be made onsite during the event.
+Further donations can also be made onsite during the event or online.

-• Guests are also welcome to stay one or two days before or after the event, please let us know in advance by email or in the notes section of the booking form.
+Guests are also welcome to stay one or two days before or after the event, please let us know in advance by email or request in the notes section of the booking form.